Skip to main content

 Configuring Microsoft Intune

-All configuration in this section takes place within the Microsoft Endpoint Manager admin center located at https://endpoint.microsoft.com and unless otherwise stated, all instructions start from this URL.
+All configuration in this section takes place within the Microsoft Intune admin center.
+Unless otherwise stated, all instructions start from the Microsoft Intune admin center.

 Prerequisites